-The course looks at the history of design from a global context, taking into account how design imagination emerged out of it following separate social, economic and cultural paths.
-The course includes the study of the design history of India, Europe, Asia, America and Africa with respect to the histories and developments over years.
+The course looks at the history of design from a global context, considering how desto ignque imagination emerged out of it following separate social, economic, and cultural paths.
+The course includes the study of the design history of India, Europe, Asia, America and Africa concerning the histories and developments over years.

-- The course introduces students to historical and sociological transformations and their implications on world design. - It helps to develop a deeper understanding of design proper, the signification of its diversity and ramifications. - The course also develops contextual understanding of design in its myriad forms across the globe.
+- The course introduces students to historical and sociological transformations and their implications on world design. - It helps to develop a deeper understanding of design proper, the signification of its diversity and ramifications. - The course also develops a contextual understanding of design in its myriad forms across the globe.

-- Study of history and cultures in context of design. - Study of political and social scenarios with respect to design. - Study of influences of diverse cultures in design disciplines.
+- Study of history and cultures in the context of design. - Study of political and social scenarios concerning design. - Study of influences of diverse cultures in design disciplines.

-S.No Components Weightage
+S. No Components Weightage

 1 Communication/Presentation 10%

 2 Skills Nil

 3 Process and management Nil

 4 Application of concepts Nil

 5 Understanding & clarity of concepts 10%

 6 Attitude towards learning Nil

 7 Levels of improvement Nil

 8 Levels of thinking & Reflection 20%

 9 Overall output Nil

 10 Innovation & creativity Nil

 11 Research & analysis 20%

 12 Class participation Nil

 13 Teamwork Nil

 14 Observation and perception Nil

 15 Jury 40%

 Total 100%